-- Discussion with the teacher and a formal warning. - Parents may be notified of the incident.

-- The Principal may meet with the student, the parent, the teacher to discuss the incident. - A written record of the incident may be made. - The student will receive a ZERO for the assignment. - The student may be told to redo the assignment without credit.
+- Discussion with the teacher and a formal warning. - Parents may be notified of the incident. - The Head of School may meet with the student, the parent, and the teacher to discuss the incident. - A written record of the incident may be made. - The student will receive a ZERO for the assignment. - The student may be told to redo the assignment without credit.